Reynhard Sinaga: Aftermath

 Sinaga's father, Saibun Sinaga, in an interview with BBC Indonesia, expressed his opinion a day after the sentencing, where he was quoted as saying that "we accept the verdict.
 His punishment fits his crimes.
 I don't want to discuss the case any further."

 Sinaga's mother, Normawati Silaen, told The Sunday Times in 2020 that when she visited him in hospital in 2017 she had "wondered if [Sinaga's final victim] had made up the story".
 She stated that she was not aware that he was gay: "We are a good Christian family who do not believe in homosexuality.
 He is my baby."

 The charity Safeline reported a record increase in calls to its hotline for male sexual abuse survivors in the aftermath of the case.
 Duncan Craig, founder of Survivors Manchester, the charity supporting several of Sinaga’s victims, stated that it had started a national conversation regarding men opening up about sexual abuse.

 After Sinaga's conviction, the mayor of his hometown of Depok, Mohammad Idris, announced that he planned to order raids on the local LGBT community.
 The announcement was swiftly condemned by human rights activists saying that conservatives in Indonesia were using Sinaga as an excuse to target the gay community in the country.

+The publicity of his crimes brought attention to the Sinaga clan and surname, especially due to the practice of formally referring to someone by their surname in Anglophone countries.
+Members of the clan distanced themselves from him and denounced his actions as "[bringing] shame to the clan".

-While incarcerated at HM Prison Wakefield for his life sentence, Sinaga was allegedly attacked by another inmate, Jack McRae, on 4 July 2023.
+Whilst incarcerated at HM Prison Wakefield for his life sentence, Sinaga was allegedly attacked by another inmate, Jack McRae, on 4 July 2023.
+In February 2025 Indonesia began talks with the UK to repatriate him.
+Yusril Ihza Mahendra, Indonesia’s senior minister for law and human rights affairs said that talks with the British government "were at an early stage."